 Joel kindly summed up the information about a Navicular case he is working on and documented it for FormaHoof, together with much footage to show the great improvement in this horse.
 The next check-up is imminent and all ongoing documentation of this case and many others can also be followed on Joel’s Instagram account.

 This quarter horse was a referral with a navicular history.
 Bilateral lameness, toe landing with contracted heels.
 Radiographs of the horse disclosed cysts on the navicular bone, but no degeneration.
-Osphos (clodronate) regimen and a shoeing package to ease breakover with sole support had been followed, but the owner wasn’t happy with the horses shortened stride and balance.
+Osphos (clodronate) regimen and a traditional shoeing package to ease breakover with sole support had been followed, but the owner wasn’t happy with the horses shortened stride and balance.